Gaussian blur: Implementation

-A Gaussian blur effect is typically generated by convolving an image with an FIR kernel of Gaussian values, see for an in-depth treatment.
+A Gaussian blur effect is typically generated by convolving an image with an FIR kernel of Gaussian values.

 In practice, it is best to take advantage of the Gaussian blur’s separable property by dividing the process into two passes.
 In the first pass, a one-dimensional kernel is used to blur the image in only the horizontal or vertical direction.
 In the second pass, the same one-dimensional kernel is used to blur in the remaining direction.
-The resulting effect is the same as convolving with a two-dimensional kernel in a single pass, but requires fewer calculations.
+The resulting effect is the same as convolving with a two-dimensional kernel in a single pass, but requires fewer of them.

 Discretization is typically achieved by sampling the Gaussian filter kernel at discrete points, normally at positions corresponding to the midpoints of each pixel.
 This reduces the computational cost but, for very small filter kernels, point sampling the Gaussian function with very few samples leads to a large error.
 In these cases, accuracy is maintained (at a slight computational cost) by integration of the Gaussian function over each pixel's area.

 When converting the Gaussian’s continuous values into the discrete values needed for a kernel, the sum of the values will be different from 1.
 This will cause a darkening or brightening of the image.
 To remedy this, the values can be normalized by dividing each term in the kernel by the sum of all terms in the kernel.

 A much better and theoretically more well-founded approach is to instead perform the smoothing with the discrete analogue of the Gaussian kernel, which possesses similar properties over a discrete domain as makes the continuous Gaussian kernel special over a continuous domain, for example, the kernel corresponding to the solution of a diffusion equation describing a spatial smoothing process, obeying a semi-group property over additions of the variance of the kernel, or describing the effect of Brownian motion over a spatial domain, and with the sum of its values being exactly equal to 1.
 For a more detailed description about the discrete analogue of the Gaussian kernel, see the article on scale-space implementation and.

 The efficiency of FIR breaks down for high sigmas.
 Alternatives to the FIR filter exist.
 These include the very fast multiple box blurs, the fast and accurate IIR Deriche edge detector, a "stack blur" based on the box blur, and more.